Battle of Sacriportus

-The Battle of Sacriportus also called the Battle of Sacriporto took place in April of 82 BC during Sulla's Second Civil War.
+The Battle of Sacriportus, also called the Battle of Sacriporto, took place in April of 82 BC during Sulla's Second Civil War.
 The battle pitted the Optimates under the command of Lucius Cornelius Sulla Felix against the Populares forces commanded by Gaius Marius the Younger.
 The battle resulted in a decisive Optimate victory.

 Context

 After signing the peace treaty at Dardanos, Sulla returned to Italy at the head of his battle-hardened army with the intention of confronting his political opponents, the Populares.
 They were led by Gaius Marius the Younger and by Gnaeus Papirius Carbo.
 Sulla therefore invaded Italia in 83 BC, routing various Populares armies.
-Encamping for the winter, both sides made preparations to continue the fighting with the start of the Spring war season when the war became intensified and bloody.
+Encamping for the winter, both sides made preparations to continue the fighting in spring.

-The battle
+Battle

-According to historical accounts, one night in April, Sulla had a dream that Gaius Marius told his son, Gaius Marius the Younger, that he should not give battle to Sulla's forces the following day.
+One night in April, Sulla had a dream that Gaius Marius told his son, Gaius Marius the Younger, that he should not give battle to Sulla's forces the following day.
 Encouraged by this premonition, Sulla decided to immediately give combat and called on Gnaeus Cornelius Dolabella, who was encamped nearby.
 Dolabella's army was exhausted from marching in an intense rainstorm and the military tribunes had ordered that the army make camp rather than give battle.
 Emboldened by the enemy's lack of offensive action, Gaius Marius decided to attack thinking he would be able to surprise the Optimates and win the day.
 Sulla's veterans simply stuck their pila into the ground to create a makeshift barricade, drew their swords, formed battle lines and counter-attacked.
-The Sullans' counter-attack put the Marians on the defensive, eventually, their left began to waver and either slowly or speedily (the accounts differ) they were driven back.
-In the end five cohorts of foot and two of horse deserted to Sulla causing a general collapse and Marius' army scattered in rout.
+The Sullans' counter-attack put the Marians on the defensive, eventually, the Marian left began to waver and either slowly or speedily (the accounts differ) they were driven back.
+In the end five cohorts of foot and two of horse deserted to Sulla, causing a general collapse.
+Marius' army scattered in rout.
 Marius lost 28,000 men (killed, captured, turned coat or fled) while Sulla claimed to have only lost 23 men.

 Consequences

-The surviving Populares forces, including Marius, took refuge at Preneste to escape the pursuing Sullan forces.
+The surviving Populares forces, including Marius, took refuge at Praeneste to escape the pursuing Sullan forces.
 Sulla arrived shortly thereafter and besieged the city.
-The city fell on 4 November, holding out surprisingly until all of Italy was under Sulla's direct control.
+The city held out until all of Italy was under Sulla's direct control; it fell on 4 November.